open-telemetry/opentelemetry.io/content/en/blog/2022/demo-announcement.md

 - And the Jaeger UI at: <http://localhost:16686>

 Congratulations!
-You can now indulge in retail therapy as much as you want and submit telemetry.
+You can now indulge in retail therapy and submit telemetry.
 A true victory.

 ## Success of the Commons